ibexa/documentation-developer/docs/content_management/pages/ibexa_connect_scenario_block.md

 [[= include_file('code_samples/page/ibexa_connect_scenario_block/templates/blocks/default.html.twig') =]]
 ```

-In the following example, the configuration of the block is non-complex - block is only used to display the content transferred from an Ibexa Connect webhook.
+In the following example, the configuration of the block is non-complex - block is only used to display the content transferred from an [[= product_name_connect =]] webhook.
 At this point the [[= product_name_connect =]] scenario block is ready to be used in Page Builder.

 ### Configure Ibexa Connect scenario block in Page Builder